 Do the same with other spending categories, including monthly debt such as credit card payments.

 2. Find Your After-Tax Income

 Figuring out your net income is simple if you have a full-time job.
 Take a look at your pay stubs or bank statements if you have direct deposit.
-Add in any deductions you make for health insurance, life insurance, and any retirement savings so you have an idea of what you’re spending overall.
+Add in any deductions you make for health insurance, life insurance and retirement savings so you have an idea of what you’re spending.

-By getting a general spending overview, you’ll recognize the categories where you’re prioritizing your wealth, and learn whether or not you need to cut spending or start rearranging your funds.
+By getting a general spending overview, you’ll recognize the categories where you’re prioritizing your wealth and learn whether you need to cut spending or start rearranging your funds.

 3. Determine Your Savings Goals

 Sit down and take a look at what’s going on during the next few years.
-Are there any goals or milestones you want to reach?
-For example, you want to surprise your spouse with a trip to Paris on your 10th wedding anniversary by the end of next year.
-Or maybe you’re looking to buy your dream house in the next five years.
+Do you have any financial goals or milestones you want to reach?
+For example, let’s say you’d like to surprise your spouse with a trip to Paris on your 10th wedding anniversary by the end of next year.
+Or maybe you’re looking to buy your dream house in the next 5 years.

 If you have loans you’re paying off, take this time to write them down, including the minimum payments and how much you’ve been putting toward them.
 How much can you save each paycheck without going into any debt?